24 Free or Cheap Things to Do in Washington, D.C.

 This museum hosts permanent and special exhibits about the horrific events of the Holocaust.
-There is no entry fee, but timed tickets are required March 1 to Aug.
+There is no entry fee, although timed tickets are required March 1 to Aug.
 31. If advance tickets aren't available, visitors can try for same-day tickets online or in person.